pimoroni/trilobot-python/examples/README.md

 A demonstration of Trilobot's ultrasound sensor that has it keep an object a goal distance in front of it.
 If the object gets closer Trilobot will reverse, if the object gets further away Trilobot will drive forward.

-Stop the example by pressing button A.

 ### Avoid Walls
 [avoid_walls.py](avoid_walls.py)

 Further demonstrating Trilobot's ultrasound distance sensor, this example will drive forward and then turn right to avoid obstacles it detects them with the sensor.

-Stop the example by pressing button A.

 ## Lighting Examples